bingomanatee/transact/README.md

 than necessary.

 I.e., just because you *can* write async handlers doesn't mean you *should*.
-Reason being, if you suspend a transaction's update cycle during the lifespan of an async function, your app freezes, and that is rarely a desirable outcome.
+Reason being, if you suspend a transObj's update cycle during the lifespan of an async function, your app freezes, and that is rarely a desirable outcome.

 ### TransactionSet emission

 TransactionSet emits the pending transactions every time
-* a transaction is added to the pending transaction set
+* a transObj is added to the pending transObj set
 * a pending transactions' state is changed
-* a transaction is removed from pending queue
+* a transObj is removed from pending queue

 closed/failed transactions are removed from the queue before the pending set is emitted.

-The transactions in an emitted set should be ordered in ascending order; but when in doubt, each transaction as an integral ID that reflects the order of transaction creation.
+The transactions in an emitted set should be ordered in ascending order; but when in doubt, each transObj as an integral ID that reflects the order of transObj creation.

 ### Basic (synchronous) Flow Control